ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 is not in Fast Recovery.
 Only when these two conditions are met can the cwnd be increased; otherwise, the cwnd MUST NOT be increased.

-### Assessment

-The quoted statement from {{!RFC9260}} prescribes the same cwnd growth limitation that is also specified for Cubic and implemented for both Reno and Cubic in Linux.
-It is in accordance with Rate-Limited Increase, and more conservative.

-{{Section 7.2.1 of !RFC9260}} is specifically limited to Slow Start.
-Congestion Avoidance is discussed in {{Section 7.2.2 of !RFC9260}}
-However, this section neither contains a similar rule nor does it refer back to the rule that limits the growth of cwnd in Section 7.2.1.
-It is thus implicitly clear that the quoted rule only applies to Slow Start, whereas Rate-Limited Increase applies to both Slow Start and Congestion Avoidance.
+The quoted statement from {{!RFC9260}} limits the cwnd growth in accordance with Rate-Limited Increase, but it is more conservative. {{Section 7.2.1 of !RFC9260}} is limited to Slow Start.
+Congestion Avoidance is discussed in {{Section 7.2.2 of !RFC9260}} -- however, this section does not contain a similar rule.
+It is thus implicitly clear that the quoted statement from {{!RFC9260}} only applies to Slow Start, whereas Rate-Limited Increase applies to both Slow Start and Congestion Avoidance.

-## The QUIC Transport Protocol

-### Specification
+{{!RFC9260}} is updated by this document by adding the text in ({{rules}}) to specify the management of the cwnd when the sender is rate-limited.

+## RFC 9438: CUBIC

-{{Section 7.8 of !RFC9002}} states:
+{{Section 5.8 of !RFC9438}} says:

->When bytes in flight is smaller than the congestion window and sending is not pacing limited, the congestion window is underutilized.
-This can happen due to insufficient application data or flow control limits.
-When this occurs, the congestion window SHOULD NOT be increased in either slow start or congestion avoidance.

-### Assessment
+>Cubic doesn't increase cwnd when it's limited by the sending application or rwnd.

-With the exception of pacing, the QUIC specification conservatively limits the growth in cwnd, similar to Cubic and SCTP.
-It is in accordance with Rate-Limited Increase, and more conservative.
+This limits the cwnd growth in accordance with Rate-Limited Increase, but it is more conservative.

+{{!RFC9438}} is updated by this document by adding the text in ({{rules}}) to specify the management of the cwnd when the sender is rate-limited.

 # Security Considerations